kgrid-objects/fda-label-collection/README.md

 March 2021

-### This collection of files corresponds to the paper under review titled:
+### This README and its collection of files correspond to the paper under review titled:
 "An Experiment to Convert Structured Product Labels to Computable Prescribing Information"

 ---